c-bec-k/TitanfallGenesys/01-characterCreation.md

 #### Step 2: Select a Character Archetype

 Once you have a firm idea of who your character is, the next step is to choose an archetype.
 You are free to choose any of the four human archetypes listed in the Genesys Core Rulebook starting on page 36 or choose one of the three new archetypes introduced later in this chapter.
-Note, however, that each of the Core Rulebook archetypes have a few changes made to them, as discussed in the Archetype section, below.

 #### Step 3: Choose a Career